 A stock certificate is a document that proves ownership of a certain number of stocks or shares.
-Even though most companies issue stocks digitally, some investors may prefer to have a paper trail.
+Even though most companies issue stocks digitally, some investors prefer to have a paper trail, which this document can provide.

 What Is a Stock Certificate?

-A stock certificate is a legal document that proves and records ownership of a certain number of shares of stock in a corporation.
-A stock certificate serves as evidence that a stockholder owns shares of stock.
-The authorized officers of the corporation, usually the President and the Secretary, should sign the stock certificate.
+A stock certificate is a legal document proving and recording ownership of a certain number of shares of stock in a corporation.
+The authorized officers of the corporation, usually the president and the secretary, should sign the share certificate to validate it.

 With proof of ownership, the shareholder can get access to annual reports, declare dividends, and receive invitations to shareholder meetings.
-Additionally, holding a physical copy of the certificate may make it easier for the investor to get a loan on the value of the shares.
+Additionally, holding a physical copy of the certificate may make it easier for the investor to get a loan on the value of the shares owned.

 What to Include in a Stock Certificate

-A stock certificate will contain the following essential elements:
+A stock certificate contains the following essential elements:

 - The name of the corporation